matlo/serialusb/README.md

 These goals led to the following decisions:

-* use the same hardware as the [GIMX DIY USB adapter](http://gimx.fr/wiki/index.php?title=DIY_USB_adapter) - 1.
+* use the same hardware as the [GIMX DIY USB adapter](http://gimx.fr/wiki/index.php?title=DIY_USB_adapter) &rarr; 1.
-* interrupt-driven event processing in a single-threaded process - 2.
+* interrupt-driven event processing in a single-threaded process &rarr; 2.
-* once the proxy is started, only use [libusb's asynchronous API](http://libusb.sourceforge.net/api-1.0/group__asyncio.html) - 2.
+* once the proxy is started, only use [libusb's asynchronous API](http://libusb.sourceforge.net/api-1.0/group__asyncio.html) &rarr; 2.
-* use raw descriptors (don't reconstruct descriptors) - 3.
+* use raw descriptors (don't reconstruct descriptors) &rarr; 3.
-* abstract USB device and serial port handling - 4.
+* abstract USB device and serial port handling &rarr; 4.

 # Software requirements